‘Pothole scourge’ on local roads revealed in new figures

 The AA described the figures as “dismal” and called for an end to the “vicious cycle” of potholes being patched up only to reappear.

-It analysed the latest results of an annual survey of more than 71,000 people conducted by the National Highways and Transport Network in the early part of the summer.
+It analysed the latest results of an annual survey of more than 71,000 people conducted for the National Highways and Transport Network – a performance research organisation not related to Government-owned National Highways – in the early part of the summer.

 Respondents were asked if the number of potholes and damaged roads in their local area was better, worse or stable compared with a year earlier.